Everything you need

 If you’re late on your payments, you may be charged a late repayment fee not exceeding $60 monthly.

-Money lenders with charges that exceed the legally permitted amount may be engaging in misconduct, or be unlicensed.
+Licensed money lenders with charges that exceed the legally permitted amount may be engaging in misconduct, or be unlicensed.

 What if I’m unable to pay my money lender in Singapore?